Learn how to get more patients using Google Ads for dentists with these strategies and tactics to grow your practice.

 Google Ads Tip to Save Money: when choosing your keywords, it’s also important to create a list of Negative Keywords.

 Negative keywords are keywords you don’t want your ads to show up for.
 A great tip to ensure your ads reach your exact audience is to block your ads for these negative keywords.
-For example, you may want to avoid keywords like ‘cheap’ because someone looking for this is not planning to get treatment at a PT clinic.
+For example, you may want to avoid keywords like ‘cheap’ because someone looking for this is not planning to get treatment at your dental clinic.

 Ad Copy